Breaking free: The role of the lawyer in a corporate environment3. August 2017

-It follows that corporate structures will be helpful wherever they create a benefit in the process, for instance when it comes to basic organizational issues and internal efficiency.
-But for all other fields of interaction, meaning the individual advice or ‘care’ afforded to the client, the organizing and structuring his case, it is the individual personality of the lawyer which plays the most essential part.
+It follows that corporate structures will be helpful wherever they create a benefit in the process, for instance, when it comes to basic organizational issues and internal efficiency.
+But for all other fields of interaction, meaning the individual advice or ‘care’ afforded to the client, the organizing and structuring of the case, it is the individual personality of the lawyer which plays the most essential part.

 The road ahead

 It is evident that the profession of law and corporate law firm structures are in constant contradiction and tension with one another.
 They need to be constantly harmonized, without forcing too much compromise on either side.